 These disorders may occur concurrently and it is important to see a speech-language pathologist to evaluate and treat most appropriately.

 Voice disorders occur when vocal quality, pitch, and/or loudness are compromised resulting in alterations to respiratory, laryngeal and vocal tract mechanisms.
 You may benefit from voice therapy if you have any of the following: spasmodic dysphonia, paradoxical vocal fold movement, muscle tension dysphonia, vocal fold paralysis or paresis, polyps/nodules/cysts, "throat" cancer, recurrent laryngeal nerve damage, Parkinson's disease, multiple sclerosis, pre- and post- laryngectomy.
-Lee Silverman Voice Treatment coming soon.
+We are LSVT certified.

 When communication is difficult as a result of stroke, brain injury, or neurological disease, alternative and augmentative forms of communication (AAC) devices can be utilized.
 We coordinate evaluations and implementation of AAC devices with local companies and manufacturers, ensuring the most appropriate device is obtained for you and your loved one.